french-future-tense

 Where to Practice the French Future Tense

-The best way to learn how to use the future tense is to practice.
-It’s crucial to find a language partner who is a native French speaker, especially when it comes to distinguishing using the present tense to express the future and the future tense itself.
+• Find a language partner who’s a native French speaker.
+This is especially crucial when it comes to distinguishing between using the present tense to express the future and the future tense itself.
 Learning how and when to use these tenses in everyday conversation is crucial, and will help your writing skills, as well.

 So try out some of these methods, listen to how the future tense is used and then try it for yourself.